Holidays (Other), Mailbag

 Halloween Statement for Christians by Marcia Montenegro

-Halloween History and the Bible from Answers in Genesis
+Halloween and the Gospel of Life from Answers in Genesis

 Should Christians Celebrate Halloween from Got Questions